geohot/twitchcore/README.md

 If the community sees a lot of people multipliying groups of 3 matrices, maybe someone will write a high level python program to multiply 3 matrices instead of 2.
 Then this code would only need to compile and be uploaded to the cherry once.
 This should be easy since writing code for Cherry is easy if you have a good algorithm.
 The new kernel even saves memory bandwidth.
 I suspect memory bandwidth will be a common usecase for creating new kernels.

 These kernels can be open sourced and shared in a community kernel repo.

+Details on the memory model when writing cherry programs that have multiple inputs (and multiple outputs which are needed for backprop). [memory model doc](memory_model.md)

 TODO: